Skip to content

 Lineup takes an ephemeral-first approach to keep your project clean:

-• No .lineup/ artifacts cluttering your repository (tactics are the only exception, and those are user-created)
+• No persistent .lineup/ artifacts cluttering your repository (tactics are the only user-created exception)

 • No tool-specific files that your team has to understand or maintain